bollu/timi/README.md

 `0x25` is an indirection the value of `I 3`, which is `3` (at `0x24`).

-This way, the value of `I 3` does not need to be evaluated, and simply re-routes to `3`.
+This way, the value of `I 3` is not evaluated.
+It re-routes to `3`.

 #### The Dump